BiswasJishnu/Neo-Vim-Starter-Pack/README.md

 touch ~/.config/nvim/lua/plug-colorizer.lua
 ```
 > *  This will create an **lua** inside your nvim folder .
-> *  The lua foler will contain **plug-colorizer.lua** file which will be responsible for our colorizer plugin.
+> *  The lua foler will contain **plug-colorizer.lua** file which will be responsible for our colorizer plugin's config.

 Add this to your **plugins.vim** file